Metehan120/rsmalloc/benchmarks/real_workloads.md

-# Real-Workload Microarchitectural Observations
+# Demonstration in Real Workloads

-This page holds raw hardware-performance-counter comparisons gathered from real applications (not synthetic benchmarks) running under `LD_PRELOAD` with rsmalloc vs. mimalloc.
-See [`benchmarks.md`](benchmarks.md) for the synthetic benchmark snapshot and its caveats — the same "development signal, not a guarantee" caveat applies here.
+This page holds raw hardware-performance-counter comparisons gathered from real applications (not a controlled benchmark) running under `LD_PRELOAD` with rsmalloc vs. mimalloc.
+These are demonstrations of behavior observed in specific runs, not reproducible benchmark results — see [`benchmarks.md`](benchmarks.md) for the actual benchmark snapshot and its caveats.
+The same "development signal, not a guarantee" caveat applies here, even more so.

 ## Summary